top of page

 Part 3- The Pull

-The pull part is where you can move more efficiently by avoiding heel striking.
-You can see runners heal striking often, in fact one study observed a marathon and found that 93% were heel strikers (2).
-However, heel striking is not efficient, for starters if your heel hits the ground first then this means that your heel is acting as a breaking force slowly you down and sending a shock through your whole body- basically asking for injuries!
+However, heel striking is not efficient, for starters if your heel hits the ground first then this means that your heel is acting as a braking force slowing you down and sending a shock through your whole body- asking for injuries!
 Also, heel striking means that your foot is landing in front of your centre of mass, meaning you have the burden of getting your whole body weight over where your foot lands.

-Whereas, when you focus on pulling your foot under the body instead of striding out in front of your body you can naturally increase your cadence, use your momentum and land on your forefoot.
-Be sure to focus on pulling your foot underneath your bum instead of over-striding and heel striking with one foot and leaving the other leg far behind you.
+Whereas, when you focus on pulling your foot under the body instead of striding out in front of your body you can naturally increase your cadence, use your momentum, and land on your forefoot.
+Be sure to focus on pulling your foot underneath your bum instead of over-striding and heel-striking with one foot and leaving the other leg far behind you.

-How do I learn Pose Method Running?
+How do I learn the Pose Method Running?

 Final Thoughts On Pose Method Running

-You may also like: Gym workouts for runners
+You may also like: Gym workouts for runners.

 Recent Posts